 To maximize the space under the sink, acquire some clear plastic storage bins in varying sizes to organize products into categories.
 Label each bin with categories, such as skin care, hair care, dental care, and more.
 If you don't have shelves under your sink, find bins that are stackable or purchase a unit with drawers.
 Make sure everyone using the bins adheres to their labeled purposes to maintain organization.Continue to 10 of 18 below.

 Divide Vanity Drawers Into Sections

-Opening a bathroom vanity drawer that looks like a junk drawer is not a fun experience.
-Instead, purchase drawer dividers and group like items together.
-The drawer you see here stores items that are used every day and any excess products are stored under the sink.
+Don't allow your bathroom vanity drawers to look like junk drawers.
+Instead, purchase drawer dividers and group like items together to make the drawers functional and appealing storage spaces.
+The drawer you see here stores items that are used every day, and any excess products are stored under the sink.
 Remember, no two drawers will look alike.
-Curate your vanity drawer with commonly used products that make sense for your family.Continue to 12 of 21 below.
+Curate your vanity drawers with commonly used products that make sense for your household.